Glenbrook Lagoon: Ellis family cottage

 The Ellis family lived in the area in the 1940s, running an orchard and garden, in spite of the poor-quality soil.
 The land was clear at the time, but has now returned to nature after work carried out by the Glenbrook Lagoon Society Bushcare group, Blue Mountains City Council and the Urban Runoff Control Program.
 The remains of the Ellis family cottage are located a hundred metres north of the lagoon.

 Uses

 The lagoon was first used as a military depot.
 The depot was used to check the permits of travellers who were planning on traveling over the Blue mountains.
-The lagoon was then used throughout 1867 to 1913 as an essential part of the Zig Zag railway system which took passengers through the Blue mountains.
+The lagoon was then used throughout 1867 to 1913 as an essential part of the Zig Zag Railway system, which took passengers through the Blue Mountains.
 Pipes took lagoon water to Glenbrook railway station providing the railway system with an important source of water.
-As a result, the left side (Eastern side) of the lagoon was dammed in order to make the lagoon bigger and a larger source of water for the railway.
+As a result, the eastern side of the lagoon was dammed to make the lagoon bigger and a larger source of water for the railway.
 The dam wall is currently used a road that allows residents to pass the lagoon.
-This road is currently known as Glenbrook road but was previously named Railway street.
+This road is currently known as Glenbrook Road but was previously named Railway Street.